Startup finances: A CEO’s Guide to Manage Expense Management

 - Go digital-with no more paperwork!

-As a startup CEO, you’re likely already a tech-head and familiar with the huge range of startup tools available.
+You’re likely already a tech-head and familiar with the vast range of startup tools available as a startup CEO.
 And just because finances and accounting aren’t exciting, that doesn’t mean there isn’t an exciting range of tools to help you manage your startup.

 - Accounting software

 We are happy to accede to your accountant on this one.
-They should suggest the right option for you.
-Your priority ensures that your chosen software is flexible and works with your other tools, like an expense financial management for startups system.
+However, they should suggest the right option for you.
+Your priority ensures that your chosen software is flexible and works with other tools, like startups’ expense financial management systems.

 - Staff feedback tools

 Feedback software can help adoptive staff engagement and motivation through seeking regular valuable inputs on company strategy and business requirements.

 - A performance dashboard

 You will probably have this in place for your marketing and sales.
 But consider making your operating expenses part of this to give the complete overview, ensuring you stay on the set budget.

 A spending report keeps your day-to-day outgoings front and center.
 You may have other things to worry about, so a good spending dashboard can save time.